 Then she teamed up with John Ritter for the sitcom, 8 Simple Rules in the early 2000s, before Ritter himself passed away suddenly.
 In 2008 she once again obtained a starring TV role, this time on FX’s Sons of Anarchy.
 Little nepotism here, as she married the show’s creator, Kurt Sutter, back in 2004.
 But no one’s complaining; Sagal owned that role.

-Most recently she replaced Roseanne as Dan Connor’s new love interest in The Conners.
-Today Sagal is 68 years old and right on cue, we recently saw her in a starring role in the show, Rebel, from the creators of Grey’s Anatomy, she continues voicing on Futurama until 2023, and is currently filming for a project called Torn Hearts.
+Most recently she replaced Roseanne as Dan Connor’s new wife on The Conners.
+Today Sagal is 69 years old and right on cue, we recently saw her in a starring role in the show, Rebel, from the creators of Grey’s Anatomy, she continues voicing on Futurama until 2023, and is currently filming for a project called Torn Hearts.

 Amanda Bearse (Marcy Rhoades)